isaacdomini/tomato-css/README.md

 3. Save changes and reboot router
 4. You may need to erase your brower's cache before the new UI appears.

-_After every reboot, this needs to be performed again.
-Router will automatically remove custom.css file after reboot_
+_If using SSH method, you must repeat the steps on reboot.
+Router will automatically remove custom.css file after reboot._